havardgulldahl/shopping_list/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

-# Custom Shopping List with ~Grosh~ Grosh integration.
+# Custom Shopping List with ~Bring~ Grosh integration.

 *This is a fork of vlebourl/shopping_list.
 All credit to them as the original author.
 Thank them for doing the heavy lifting!*